djccarew/watson-dojo-pm-tester/README.md

   ![Connect to Service](images/Picture11.png)

-## Step 4: Create a project in the IBM Data Science Experience and bind it to your Watson Machine Learning service instance
+## Step 4: Create a project in IBM Data Science Experience and bind it to your Watson Machine Learning service instance

-In this part of the lab you will create a new project in the IBM Data Science Experience and bind it to your instance of the Watson Machine Learning service
+In this part of the lab you will create a new project in IBM Data Science Experience and bind it to your instance of the Watson Machine Learning service.

-  1. In a new browser tab go to the [https://datascience.ibm.com](https://datascience.ibm.com)
+  1. In a new browser tab go to [https://datascience.ibm.com](https://datascience.ibm.com).

   2. Click on **Sign** in at the top of the page